tue-5ARA0-2022-Q1/.github/profile/README.md

 # Getting Started

-The course uses Python with the Visual Studio Code (VSCode) integrated development environment (IDE).
+The course uses Python with the Visual Studio Code (VSCode) integrated development environment (IDE) and Anaconda package manager.
 In the following we explain how to set-up your development environment, and how to get started with the assignments.
 The setup and assignments are tested for Windows 10 and the respective versions as mentioned below.
 Unfortunately we cannot support other versions or operating systems.
+In case of problems, please first consult the FAQ below.

 _Install VSCode_

 VSCode is a popular Integrated Development Environment (IDE) for many programming languages.
 VSCode incorporates auto-completion, syntax and style-checks, Git integration and many other handy features.
-Navigate to `https://code.visualstudio.com/`, and install the latest version for Windows.
+Navigate to `https://code.visualstudio.com/`, and install the latest version for Windows (if not already installed).
 When opening VSCode for the first time, choose "Browse Language Extensions" and install the extensions for Python and Jupyter.

 _Install Anaconda_

 Anaconda is a package manager and environment manager for Python.
-- Navigate to `https://www.anaconda.com/products/distribution` and install the latest Anaconda distribution (Python 3.9, 64-Bit Graphical Installer).
-Follow the instructions of the setup process.
-- Open Ananconda Navigator from the Start Menu to finalize the setup.
-- Open Anaconda Powershell Prompt from the Start Menu and type `conda init powershell` to be able to open Anaconda from PowerShell.
+TUe laptops already come with Anaconda Navigator installed.
+You can verify by opening a PowerShell from the Start Menu and typing `conda --version`, which should return the version number.
+If you do not have Anaconda, navigate to `https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links` and install the latest Miniconda3 for Windows.
+Then open Anaconda Prompt from the Start Menu and type `conda init powershell` to be able to open Anaconda from Windows PowerShell (which will be handy).
+Verify your installation by typing  `conda --version` and `python --version`, which should return your conda version and Python version for the base environment.

-- You may get an error that running scripts is disabled on this system.
-In this case, open Windows PowerShell (from the start menu), and right-click to run as an administrator.
-In the shell terminal, type `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.
-This command sets permissions to run scripts on you machine.
-Then retry the step above.
+_System Paths_

-- Check whether your system supports longer file paths.
-By default Windows only allows file paths up to 260 characters, which is insufficient for some of the packages we will use.
+Check whether your system supports long file paths.
+By default Windows only allows file paths up to 260 characters, which is insufficient for some of the packages that we will use.
 In order to check/change this, open the Registry Editor and navigate to HKEY_LOCAL_MACHINE -> SYSTEM -> CurrentControlSet -> Control -> FileSystem and make sure the LongPathsEnabled item is set to 1.

 _Install Git Bash for Windows_